Tonka girls edge Edina for section gym title

 Her all-around score of 35.825 trailed only two girls – Megan Haug of Edina (38.4) and Kenzi Kluge of Eden Prairie (37.0).

-Another big scorer for Minnetonka, sophomore Ashley Robinson, placed fourth on floor with a 9.2 and third on vault with a 9.250.
+Another big scorer for Minnetonka, sophomore Faith Robinson, placed fourth on floor with a 9.2 and third on vault with a 9.250.

 Vault is the most challenging event for most gymnasts, but not for Robinson, who is a sprinter in track and a diver for the aquatic team.